Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for the financial year 2022 shows Griffith's median income among taxpayers is $51,341.
-The average income in Griffith during this period was $58,989.
-This is lower than the national average.
-Comparing to Rest of NSW, Griffith's median income was $51,341 compared to Rest of NSW's median of $49,459, and Griffith's average income was $58,989 compared to Rest of NSW's average of $62,998.
-Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates for Griffith would be approximately $56,783 (median) and $65,242 (average) as of March 2025.
-Census data indicates that incomes in Griffith cluster around the 51st percentile nationally.
-Income analysis reveals that 36.6% of Griffith's population (7,920 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen in the surrounding region where 29.9% similarly occupy this range.
-After housing costs, residents retain 87.3% of their income, indicating strong purchasing power.
+In AreaSearch's latest postcode level ATO data released for the financial year ending June 2022, Griffith's median income among taxpayers is $51,341.
+The average income in Griffith for this period was $58,989.
+This figure is lower than the national average.
+In comparison, Rest of NSW had a median income of $49,459 and an average income of $62,998 during the same period.
+Based on Wage Price Index growth of 10.6% from financial year 2022 to March 2025, estimated incomes for Griffith would be approximately $56,783 (median) and $65,242 (average).
+Census data indicates that household, family, and personal incomes in Griffith cluster around the 51st percentile nationally.
+Income analysis reveals that 36.6% of Griffith's population, equating to 7,920 individuals, fall within the $1,500 - $2,999 income range.
+This pattern is similar to the surrounding region where 29.9% of residents occupy this income range.
+After accounting for housing costs, residents in Griffith retain 87.3% of their income, indicating strong purchasing power.

 Frequently Asked Questions - Income